What Happens on the Hotline?

 Making a Report Online

-Our Bias Response Online Reporting Web Portal » form is readily available (by using the drop-down menu in the upper right-hand corner of the website) in 8 languages: English, Spanish, Korean, Russian, Vietnamese, Mandarin, Somali, and Arabic.*
+Our Bias Response Online Reporting Web Portal » form is readily available in 9 languages (by using the drop-down menu in the upper right-hand corner of the website): English, Spanish, Korean, Russian, Ukrainian, Vietnamese, Mandarin, Somali, and Arabic.**

 If you choose to report online through our web portal, you will be asked for the following information: